-The kids’ club is an amazing space, complete with a perfume-making lab, kitchen, garden, cinema, yoga studio and playgrounds.
-It’s stylish too, with Scandinavian-style furnishings and flower-filled outdoor spaces.
+The kids’ club is an amazing place, complete with a perfume-making lab, kitchen, garden, cinema, yoga studio and playgrounds.
+It’s stylish too, with design by a Madrid studio that encompasses Scandinavian-style furnishings and flower-filled outdoor spaces.

 For a romantic evening, head to the proposal-inspiring terrace at the Grill.
 For a chilled hangout, nab the closest Beach Club table to the sand.

 Don’t hold back, it’s de rigeur to bedazzle.
 Pile on the labels, bring out the bling and don’t forget to spray tan.
 Mr Smiths – pack a blazer that’s tailored to within an inch of its life.